A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: Crossed complexes: their homotopy theory and classifying spaces

-We have a pushout diagram in the category $\CGWH$, (The vertical arrows arise from universal properties of disjoint unions.)
-Note that all maps appearing in the diagram above are cellular if $X$ is a special CW-complex.
-The diagram below is a pushout in the category of crossed complexes.
+All maps appearing in the diagram above are cellular if $X$ is a special CW-complex, which is the reason for using them.
+Because the top horizontal arrow is a cofibration, by \cite[Theorem 8.2.5]{brown_higgins_sivera}, the diagram below is a pushout in $\Crs$,

 Here $S^{n-1}_{c,\sk}$ and $D^{n}_{c,\sk}$ denote the skeletal filtrations of $S^{n-1}_{c}$ and $D^{n}_{c}$.
 Furthermore, we have a natural isomorphism (of functors from $\sCW$ to $\Crs$),